 WHAT SHOULD MEMBERS BRING TO THE COMMITTEE?

-Committee members should have some or all of the following knowledge, skills, abilities and attitudes in order to carry out their responsibilities effectively:
+The College is seeking Committee members who have some or all of the following knowledge, skills, abilities and attitudes in order to carry out their responsibilities effectively:

 - Commitment to equity, diversity and inclusion;